Everything you need to know...

 Chris Jones is a poet and collaborator on artistic projects

-On this course, you’ll get regular opportunities to showcase your knowledge and skills for our industry, NGO and community partners.
-You’ll work independently and in teams throughout your studies, bringing your ideas to life in response to real briefs.
+You’ll get regular opportunities to showcase your knowledge and skills to our industry and community partners.
+You’ll work independently and in groups throughout your studies, bringing your ideas to life in response to real briefs.

 Come to an open day